Top 10 Things to Do in Bhutan – The Land of Thundering Dragon

 Explore the vibrant night life in Paro and Thimphu

-This is something which usually takes a lot of travelers by surprise, who haven’t read about the thriving pub culture in Bhutan.
+This is something which usually takes a lot of travellers by surprise, who haven’t read about the thriving pub culture in Bhutan.

 Live music, beer on tap, lively vibes, a variety of alcohol on offer, and some yummy finger licking food – your evenings can’t get better than this for sure, especially after a long day of exploring the different attractions.